vanguardbackup/vanguard/.github/pull_request_template.md

 - [ ] My changes do not introduce any new warnings or errors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing tests pass locally with my changes
+- [ ] I have used translation helpers and provided translations (where appropriate)

 ## Screenshots (if applicable):